Neurofeedback

 Neurofeedback permits us to see, in the moment, how our brains are functioning on a bio-electric level and allows us to make adjustments in our brain functioning and balance.
 For more than 40 years, Neurofeedback has been a primary or supportive therapy (with conventional counseling or “talk therapy”) for the treatment of many personal challenges such as:

-Depression and Low Mood
+- Depression and Low Mood

--
+- Anxiety

-Sleep Disorders
+- Sleep Disorders

-ADD and ADHD
+- ADD and ADHD

-Anger Regulation
+- Anger Regulation

-Traumatic Stress
+- Traumatic Stress

-How does Neurofeedback work?
+How Does Neurofeedback Work?

 Sensors are placed on your scalp which are connected to a computer, allowing us to see your brain waves underneath those sensors.
 A computer screen registers the strength of the different brain waves at that site.
 We know that encouraging certain brain waves to beef up their intensity and others to lower their volume in specified places can increase our ability to attend to tasks, control our seemingly out-of-control emotions or find the motivation inside of us to make the changes we have long let slide.
 How is this shift supported?

 Once we have established what brain waves we want to encourage, and those we want to tune down, these “thresholds” are entered into the therapist’s computer.
 You, sitting there with sensors on your scalp, are looking at another computer screen.
-This screen will display one of about a dozen different interactive programs which respond to the EEG waves coming through those sensors.
+This screen will display one of a number of different interactive programs which respond to the EEG waves coming through those sensors.
 When the brain waves we want to encourage get stronger and the ones we want to damp down get quieter, whatever is on the screen you are watching reacts positively.
 When your brain isn’t responding in the manner you wish, whatever you are watching on the screen slows, darkens or stops.

 More info about Neurofeedback